-- Gently remove your dressing and allow the area to air for at least one hour. - Make sure you cover your tattoo with the prescribed ointment and redress before going to bed.
+- Gently remove your dressing and allow the area to air for at least 1 hour. - Make sure you cover your tattoo with the prescribed ointment. - Cover your tattoo with a clean dressing before going to bed.

 For the first week after your procedure